'Unlocking Customer Willingness: Surprising Insights on Pricing Strategies from a VP Product Management Interview'

 Candidate

 Uh, I think that Um, there are, there are a couple of reasons that I would speculate.
 One, that, um, The the feature set that they offer.
 At the very next tier is, you know, if you look out across the alternatives that their customer has, um, if you want to get that feature set, perhaps you cannot find it at a lower price.
 And it is, um, you know, it is competitive, competitively priced, um, uh, for that reason.
 Um, and it's just a matter of, you know, what, uh, what, what alternatives are available if you want.
 That functionality and those features at that tier.
 Uh, that's, that's the most, uh, obvious reason.
 I think the, the other one, could be that, um, there is no, uh, There's no kind of comparable um for, for what they're doing.
 And, uh, you know, The essentially this, this is what customers would be willing to pay um based on research or something that, um, you know, uh, wouldn't break the bank, but also, you know, establishes that they're, they're buying something premium.
 Um, those would be my like top two things is that there are no alternatives um at a lower price and then, you know, this is something that, uh, Mentally, they're just willing, willing to pay because they're, they've made the mental choice that this, they're switching to, to like the premium version of this.
-And um uh most, they have their money available, you know, uh, so, uh, I guess that's a better way to put it is that they have the money and they, and they see the value.
+And um uh, most, they have their money available, you know, uh, so, uh, I guess that's a better way to put it is that they have the money and they, and they see the value.

-Get the Expert Assessment
+Expert Assessment